CarlosCaltzontzin/brewery-app/README.md

 ### BreweryList

 Displays a list of breweries fetched from the backend.
-It fetches data on component mount and updates the UI accordingly.
+It fetches data on component mount and updates the user interface (UI) accordingly.

 ### Home